mbernahr/Docstring_generation/README.md

 ### Usage

 Before the first use, create an account at https://huggingface.co and create a token.
-Then login with token von huggingface:
+Next, login with the token from huggingface:
 ```bash
 huggingface-cli login
 ```